HewlettPackard/swarm-learning/examples/README.md

 ### [CIFAR-10](/examples/cifar10/CIFAR-10.md)
 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
-- Mnist dataset
+- Cifar dataset
 - ML platform is Tensorflow platform
-- SL-ML pairs are spawned using SWOP
+- SL-ML pairs are spawned using run-sl script

 ### [Credit card fraud detection](/examples/fraud-detection/Credit_card_fraud_detection.md)
 This example demonstrates swarm learning use case on following setup.
-- Based on 2 hosts
+- Based on 1 host
-- Mnist dataset
+- Credit card fruad detection dataset
 - ML platform is Tensorflow platform
 - SL-ML pairs are spawned using SWOP

 ### [BreakHis](/examples/breakhis)
 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
-- Mnist dataset
+- BreakHis dataset
 - ML platform is Tensorflow platform
-- SL-ML pairs are spawned using SWOP
+- SL-ML pairs are spawned using run-sl script

 ### [Cancer prediction](/examples/cancer-pred#cancer-prediction)
 This example demonstrates swarm learning use case on following setup.
 - Based on 2 hosts
-- Mnist dataset
+- Cancer prediction dataset
 - ML platform is Tensorflow platform
-- SL-ML pairs are spawned using SWOP
+- SL-ML pairs are spawned using run-sl script